 For those with a short waist but long rise (I am one of them), then you are very likely to find high-rise pants the most comfortable because they suit your rise length better than a mid-rise.
 High-rise pants can also effectively elevate your waistline and make your legs appear longer in that case.

 Low-rise pants are not flattering or comfortable for most women with a short waist unless your rise is also very short.
 When you sit down in low-rise pants, it looks like your belly is spilling over, which is what we all want to avoid.

 It visually elongates the top half of your body thanks to the open neck and vertically shaped v-neckline.
-Furthermore, v-necks draw more attention to frame your face, like this V-neck Maxi Dress ($49.97).
+Furthermore, v-necks draw more attention to frame your face.

 Stay away from Short Jackets